hackclub/hackclub/workshops/login_auth/README.md

 - [x] Designing a webpage.

 ## ⚡ What's Next?
 Now, how you can expand it?
-Try adding some other features to it with the help of [Firebase Guide](https://firebase.google.com/docs/auth/web/start?authuser=0)
+Try adding some other features to it with the help of the [Firebase Guide](https://firebase.google.com/docs/auth/web/start?authuser=0)

 Here are some examples 👇
-- `create account` feature, so the user can create a new account.
+- `create account` feature so a user can create a new account.
 - `Email verification` feature.
-- `Anonymous Login` feature, so the user can visit the page without login.
+- `Anonymous Login` feature so a user can visit the page without login.

 ### ⭐ Live examples with code